-The GBPUSD is the ticker for the pound to dollar exchange rate.
-GBPUSD belongs to the ‘majors’ group in Forex, which represent the currency pairs with the highest daily trading volumes.
-Aside from being one of the oldest tradable pairs, the GBPUSD is also very liquid and offers traders significantly tighter spreads than the minors.
+The GBP-USD is the ticker for the pound to dollar exchange rate.
+GBP/USD belongs to the ‘majors’ group in Forex market, which represent the currency pairs with the highest daily trading volumes, specially among UK traders.
+Aside from being one of the oldest tradable pairs, the GBPUSD trading is also very liquid and offers UK traders significantly tighter spreads than the minors.
 The GBPUSD trading currency pair has the pound sterling as the base currency and the US dollar as the quote currency.
 This means that the price of the GBP-USD at any given time represents the amount of US dollars it would take to exchange for one British pound.

 History of GBPUSD Trading

 The GBP USD has an interesting history, as it represents currencies that have, at different times in history, been the world’s de facto reserve currency.
 It is Britain that colonized the United States, and the pound sterling dominated world finance before World War 1 erupted in 1914, with over 60% of global debt held in the currency.
 The US dollar later caught up with the pound in the 1920s, and by 1944, in tandem with the global implementation of the Bretton Woods monetary system, the British pound became pegged to the US dollar.
 It was not until the dissolution of the system in 1971 that currencies began floating freely against each other in the markets.

 Currently, the US dollar is the currency most held in reserve around the world.
 The pound comes in third, just behind the euro (EUR).
 The GBPUSD trading has always been referred to as Cable, referencing the first transatlantic communication cable that connects the UK and US, and which was used to transmit exchange rates between the countries.